Wildlife Rescue and Rehabilitation

 The Rainforest Awareness Rescue and Education Center is a certified wildlife rescue center, operating thirty miles from the city of Iquitos, in the Peruvian Amazon.
-We are authorized by the Peruvian government to operate as a wildlife center, and we work in close cooperation with the Peruvian Environmental police, to rescue and rehabilitate animals in danger.
-From our base of operations in the heart of the Peruvian Amazon, we rescue wild animals in danger, to bring them to our facility for treatment, as we prepare them, if it is possible, for their return to the wild.
+We are authorized by the Peruvian government to operate as a wildlife center, and we work in close cooperation with the Peruvian Environmental police, to rescue and rehabilitate animals in need, and prepare them, if possible, for their return to the wild.

-Since 2011, Team RAREC has rescued Amazonian manatees, ocelots, tapirs, different species of anteaters and sloths, a giant river otter, and a number of primates such as spider and woolly monkeys.
-After an animal completes their rehabilitation process (and if they are able to return to the wild) they are released, in order to help their continued subsistence as a species, in the Rainforest.
+Since 2011, RAREC has rescued Amazonian manatees, ocelots, tapirs, different species of anteaters and sloths, a giant river otter, and a number of primates such as spider and woolly monkeys.
+After an animal completes their rehabilitation process, if they are able to return to the wild, they are released.

 A rescue operation can be a quick expedition downtown to pick up an animal being kept in a cage, or a carefully planned expedition to a village deep in the Amazon rainforest.
 Every single animal we rescue is an important part of the ecosystem, which is why we provide the best possible care to each of our rescued residents.